LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 can hide it using Stealth so that your player's don't see it.
 When selected on the board, you can press LEFT ALT + 9 to play the music.
 It is a tavern song about a rooster.
 If you think the song is about anything else, you have a dirty mind.
 You can use LEFT ALT + 0 to stop playing the music.

+Under "Camera Filters" you will find "Blood Filter".
+When you select this asset, it will add the corresponding camera filter to the camera.
+The camera filter will move with the camera.

 Under the Tile section of the library, under the "Custom Content" group you will find a "Temple01" sample slab.